||Uncertainties identified in research recommendations

 |Systematic reviews in preparation

 ||Nippon ICD Plus Pharmacologic Option Necessity (NIPPON Study)

 |Which types of treatments?

-Incidence of gestational diabetes: change in symptoms, or change in management of symptoms (glucose intolerance, incidence of hypertensive disorders of pregnancy, neonatal outcomes (large-for-gestational age, perinatal mortality, mortality or morbidity composite), incidence of caesarean section, incience of macrosomia, neonatal hypoglycaemia, shoulder dystocia, long-term childhood or adulthood outcomes); adverse effects or complications; patient satisfaction; health related quality of life; service related issues; and health related cost
+Incidence of f sudden cardiac death: change in symptoms, or change in management of symptoms (change in cardiovascular risk factors, incidence of ventricular arrhythmias syncope due to Ventricular Tachycardia/Ventricular Fibrillation, cardiac mortality, all-cause mortality); adverse effects or complications (pulmonary and thyroid events); patient satisfaction; health related quality of life; service related issues; and health related cost

 ||Publication date:10 Mar 2016

 |The DUETs team endeavours to ensure that information is correct at the time of data entry